feather-rs/feather/docs/architecture.md

 ### Sending packets to nearby players

-Some packets should be sent to all players that can see a given entity, or all players that can see a given block.
+Some packets should be sent to all players that can see a given entity or all players that can see a given block.
 Use `Server::broadcast_nearby_with` for this.

 ### Receiving packets